 Winter is the most awaited season for everyone.
 Have you started planning for a holiday for Christmas?
 But be aware, winter brings it shares of colds and cough.
-As a mother, constant battle with kid’s cold, cough is quite tiring.
+As a mother, constant battle with a kid’s cold, cough is quite tiring.
 So as a parent what can I do?
-I am constantly looking for ways to ways to get them to eat healthy and for natural immunity boosters.
+I am constantly looking for ways to ways to get them to eat healthily and for natural immunity boosters.
 One of my favorite winter superfoods is Amla (Indian Gooseberry).
 You will be amazed to know the benefits of Amla, for which it is considered as a super fruit.
 Start scrolling down.

 Benefits of Amla (Indian gooseberry)

 Among ancient civilizations, India is known for its rich natural resources of many medicinal plants, one of them is from the deciduous amla tree of the family phyllanthacae.
 Indian gooseberry or Amla is derived from the Sanskrit word Amalaki.

 In Ayurveda and Unani medicines, all parts of the amla tree are included in many of its herbal preparation.
 Amla is known as the fruit of immortality, it is believed to revitalize our system to increase longevity, boost immunity, provide healthy skin and healthy hair growth.
 These umpteen benefits of amla are the reason why the amla tree is considered sacred and worshiped in many parts of India.

 In Ayurveda Rasayana, is a Sanskrit word, with the literal meaning: Path (ayana) of essence (rasa).
 It is a term that in early ayurvedic medicine means the science of lengthening lifespan.
 Benefits of Amla hold high esteem in Ayurvedic medicine.

 - amla contains 5 of the six tastes- sweet, sour, bitter, astringent and pungent except salty, which aid in improving the appetite and enhances the metabolism of nutrients from food.